frequency-chain/frequency/designdocs/provider_permissions.md

 ### add_mrc_publisher()

-An extrinsic to allow (via goverance) to set a provider as MRC publisher.
+An extrinsic to allow (via governance) to set a provider as MRC publisher.
 This in turn will give all publish rights on all schemas for any delegator delegating to this provider.
 Rending them **Publisher** status.

 - Parameters:
     1. **provider_msa**: The MSA of the provider/app.